Does Head Pose Correction Improve Biometric Facial Recognition?: Head-Pose Correction

 \subsection{2D Restoration (CodeFormer)}

-Since both NextFace and CFR-GAN resulted in the introduction of significant subject artifacts, we explored the introduction of a secondary image restoration technique.
-Approaches such as the CodeFormer codebook-lookup transformer model~\cite{zhou2022towards} seek to increase the fidelity of low quality images by passing a degraded image through a feature extraction module.
-These features are then processed by CodeFormer, a Transformer-based prediction network, which leverages a learned discrete codebook to represent high-quality facial attributes.
-The codebook serves as a compact, discrete space for face representation, where CodeFormer predicts the sequence of code entries that best reconstruct the high-quality version of the face.
-The discrete codebook lookup helps reduce the ambiguity often found in mapping degraded inputs to restored outputs, providing a set of optimal visual atoms for restoration.
-Furthermore, a controllable feature transformation module is used to balance fidelity and quality, allowing the user to control the level of enhancement applied to the facial image.
-In our implementation, CodeFormer was configured with a codebook size of 1,024 entries, embedding dimension of 512, an 8-head transformer with 9 layers, and skip connections at resolutions [32, 64, 128, 256].
-The controllable feature transformation weight $w$ was set to 0.7, balancing fidelity to the original degraded image against enhancement quality.
-Face detection utilized RetinaFace with a ResNet-50 backbone, aligning faces to $512 \times 512$ pixels with an eye distance threshold of 5 pixels.
-Background regions were upsampled $2\times$ using RealESRGAN (tile size 400, padding 40), and the final restored output was resized to $160 \times 160$ pixels to match the original cropped face dimensions in our dataset.
-The result is a restored, high-quality face image, which maintains natural facial attributes while improving visual quality.
-Shown in Figure~\ref{fig:restoration_pipeline} are examples of applying CodeFormer after head-pose estimation.
+Since both NextFace and CFR-GAN resulted in the introduction of significant artifacts, we explored a secondary image restoration technique.
+Approaches such as the CodeFormer codebook-lookup transformer model~\cite{zhou2022towards} seek to increase the fidelity of low-quality images by passing a degraded image through a feature extraction module.
+These features are then processed by CodeFormer, which leverages a learned discrete codebook to represent high-quality facial attributes.
+The discrete codebook lookup helps reduce the ambiguity often found in mapping degraded inputs to restored outputs.

+In our implementation, CodeFormer was configured with a controllable feature transformation weight of w $w=0.7$, balancing fidelity to the original image against enhancement quality.
+Face detection and alignment used RetinaFace.
+Restored outputs were resized to $160 \times 160$ pixels to match dataset dimensions.